Careers360 Logo

 The correct option is (iii)

-• A straight line parallels to the time axis, it indicates that the body is at rest position.
+• A straight line parallels to the time axis, it indicates that the body is at rest.

 Chapter-wise NCERT Solutions of Class 7 Science

-Science Chapter 13 class 7 solution contains chapter-wise solutions for class 7 science which are given below:
+Get chapter-wise NCERT Solutions for Class 7 Science in simple language to help you understand concepts and ace your exams with ease!
+Science Chapter 9 class 7 solution contains chapter-wise solutions for class 7 science, which are given below:

 Class 7 Motion and Time NCERT Solutions: Important Formulas and Points